openslide/openslide.github.io/docs/windows/index.md

 ### Python

-OpenSlide Python should work on Windows, but is not included in the OpenSlide binary distributions.
+OpenSlide Python is not included in the OpenSlide binary distributions, but prebuilt wheels are [available on PyPI][download-pypi].
+Install with `pip install openslide-python` and make sure OpenSlide is in the DLL search path.

 ## Using OpenSlide on Windows